White Spots on Lips: 14 Causes and Treatments

 • Remember to moisturize your lips afterward, as lemon juice can be drying.

-• Repeat this remedy a few times a week, but be cautious not to overuse it, as excessive lemon juice application may cause irritation.
+• Repeat this remedy a few times a week, but be cautious not to overuse it, as excessive lemon juice application may irritate.

 4. Honey